Frequently Asked Questions about Road Maintenance

-The roads are owned collectively by property owners in Paradise Ranch Estates.
-The roads are on rights-of-way at the edges of PRE lots.
-All PRE property owners, tenants and their guests have the right to use these roads in PRE.
+The roads in PRE are private, owned collectively by the property owners.
+The roads are on rights-of-way at the edges of lots in PRE.
+All PRE property owners, tenants and their guests have the right to use these roads for access to properties in PRE.

 2. Who is responsible for maintaining the roads?

-The roads are maintained by the Paradise Ranch Estates Permanent Road Division (PREPRD), a Marin County administrative agency.
-PREPRD was formed by the Marin County Board of Supervisors in 1970 acting in response to a petition filed by residents of PRE.
+The roads are maintained by the Paradise Ranch Estates Permanent Road Division (PREPRD), a local governmental agency formed by the Marin County Board of Supervisors in 1970 acting in response to a petition filed by residents of PRE.
 By statute, the County Supervisors serve as the governing board of the Permanent Road Division.
-In late 2006, the Supervisors delegated responsibility for road maintenance and repair in PRE to the County Administrator, who works with the County Department of Public Works (DPW).
-Since the delegation, PRERAB has worked directly with DPW on road matters.
+In late 2006, the Supervisors delegated responsibility for PRE road maintenance to the County Administrator who looks to the County Department of Public Works (DPW) to handle this task.

 3. What is PRERAB?

-Paradise Ranch Estates Road Advisory Board (PRERAB) is a group of PRE residents and property owners who advise DPW on road maintenance matters.
-PRERAB members volunteer their time to monitor road maintenance needs, supervise contractors working on the roads, and plan for the long-term maintenance of the roads in PRE.
+Paradise Ranch Estates Road Advisory Board (PRERAB) is a group of PRE residents which advises DPW on road maintenance matters in PRE.
+PRERAB members are volunteers who monitor road maintenance needs, supervise contractors working on the roads and plan for the long-term maintenance of the roads in PRE.
 PRERAB works closely with the County Department of Public Works.

 4. How did PRERAB get established?

 PRERAB was formed in 1982 after extraordinary winter rains caused extensive damage to the roads in PRE.
 Since then PRERAB has provided recommendations for the maintenance and repair of the roads to DPW.
 The County has generally followed PRERAB’s recommendations for road maintenance.

 5. Who are the current members of PRERAB?